2004Scape/Server/README.md

 ## Development Workflow

-You can run `npm run dev` to start the server.
-This will watch for changes to the source, config, or script files and automatically rebuild them.
+Content developers (likely you!) can run `npm start` to start the server.
+This will watch for changes to the config and script files as well as automatically rebuild them.

-Whenever you make a change to a config or script file while the server is running you can hotload loaded data by running `::reload` in-game.
+Engine developers can run `npm run dev` to start the server.
+This does what `npm start` does above, but also restarts the world when any TypeScript code has changed.

 ### Running tests